Fred T. Jane

 John Fredrick Thomas Jane (6 August 1865 – 8 March 1916) was an English author, artist, war gamer, and founding editor of All the World's Fighting Ships and All the World's Airships.

 Biography

 Jane was born in Richmond, Surrey, England, but worked most of his life in Portsmouth.
 His father was a Church of England vicar.
 He attended Exeter School.
 He first began to sketch warships in his teens.
 In the 1890s he illustrated scientific romances by George Griffith, as well as for his own science fiction novels, such as To Venus in Five Seconds (1897), and The Violet Flame (1899).

 He produced illustrations on marine subjects for many illustrated magazines, typically providing a grisaille (monochrome) watercolour painting for reproduction.
-Many maritime disasters received dramatic coverage, and new types of warship were illustrated in calmer scenes.
+Many maritime disasters received dramatic coverage, and new types of warships were illustrated in calmer scenes.